securitydatspring2019/week-10-examples/README.md

-# Examples BASIC and FORM authentication
+# Examples of BASIC and FORM authentication

 To make the examples work the `tomcat-users.xml` file must contain users and roles.

 ```
 <?xml version='1.0' encoding='utf-8'?>